 The Garnier Ultimate Blends Almond Crush is a lightweight moisturising deep conditioner.
 It leaves hair silky smooth and is enriched with organic almond milk.

-Specifically designed for low porosity hair which means that if you suffer from dry hair which normally struggles with retaining moisture, this product is for you.
+This is a great deep conditioning treatment for those with low porosity hair.
+The mask is protein and coconut oil-free which means that if you suffer from dry hair which normally struggles with retaining moisture, this product is for you.

 I usually recommend thirty minutes and I would also recommend using a deep conditioning heat cap such as this one I found on Amazon.